1wheel/roadtolarissa/source/_posts/2018-11-20-7-cbtc-completed.md

 ## Combining Old and New signaling Systems Isn’t Easy

-When Toronto decided to update its 50 year old signals, they kept the old electromechanical signals in place and overlaid the computerized signals to prevent service interruptions.
+When Toronto decided to update its 50 year old signals, they kept the old electromechanical signals in place and overlaid the computerized signals.
 This is hard to do: the computerized signals need heavily customized software that simulates how the old signals and interlocks work.
 And the amount of track work increases; instead of just putting down beacons that let the train car know its exact position, the old signals also require extensive modifications.

 Faced with mounting delays, Byford simplified.
 Instead of keeping the old signals, everything is now computerized.

 As of now, the MTA is still overlaying signals to emphasize safety and build in reduncies.
-This accounts for a significant chunk of the project timeline on the signal modernization project currently underway on the R line: TODO: highlight overlay sections.
+This accounts for a significant chunk of the project timeline on the signal modernization project currently underway on the Queens Blvd Line: TODO: highlight overlay sections.

 <div class='full-width'>
   <div class='img-cont'>